epadam/CNN-AV1-intra-encoder/source/performance.rst

 Here we compare the same

-trimmed dataset
+trimmed dataset (shouldnt be considered, the accuracy is too low)

-The figure below show

-full dataset

-full dataset with weighted cross entropy
+full dataset (learn distribution)

+merged classes with binary submodel (really learn the class)